kthod861/k_thod_es_de_RG406/README.md

 A great way to learn how ED-DE themes works.

-Almost all systems images have been tweaked.
+Almost all systems arts have been tweaked.

 Should fit any 4:3 ratio with 960x720 resolution.